-Another type of mistaken thinking (or “mis-blink”) that people often fall into during times of change is called “attachment to outcome.”
+Another type of mistaken thinking or mis-blink that people often fall into during times of change is called “attachment to outcome.”

 “I have not failed, I’ve just found 10,000 ways that don’t work.”

-And then he moved on to his next attempt.
+Then he moved on to his next attempt.

 In a time of churning, seeing each project as just one way to achieve your larger purpose will help you to let go of your emotional attachment if things don’t turn out the way you want them to.
 And yet you still retain the enthusiasm and emotional engagement that helps you get it done.
 Knowing your purpose also makes the work more fun and more meaningful.